marocchino/sticky-pull-request-comment/README.md

 **Optional** Pull request number for push event.
 Note that this has a **lower priority** than the number of a pull_request event.

+### `owner`

+**Optional** Another repository owner, If not set, the current repository owner is used by default.
+Note that when you trying changing a repo, be aware that `GITHUB_TOKEN` should also have permission for that repository.

 ### `repo`

 **Optional** Another repository name.
 Of limited use on GitHub enterprise.
 If not set, the current repository is used by default.
 Note that when you trying changing a repo, be aware that `GITHUB_TOKEN` should also have permission for that repository.